Introduction

 What are some use cases for CPU-Usage Engines?

-It may be more financially viable to use CPU-Usage Engines as opposed to Standard Engines in some scenarios, because of the flexibility they provide.
-Potential use cases include those listed below.
+It may be more financially viable to use CPU-Usage Engines rather than Standard Engines in some scenarios, given the flexibility they offer.
+Potential use cases include the following.

 Peak Workflows

-There may be times when the demand on FME Flow exceeds the capacity available.
+There may be times when demand on FME Flow exceeds available capacity.
 This forces organizations to spend valuable resources looking for ways to flatten the load to meet this demand.

-Perhaps you receive unpredictable, or infrequent high volumes of incoming data, it may not be affordable to have a license for multiple Standard Engines, as for the most part they will not be fully utilized.
+Perhaps you receive unpredictable or infrequent high volumes of incoming data, and it may not be affordable to have a license for multiple Standard Engines, as they will, for the most part, not be fully utilized.
 That’s where CPU-Usage Engines come in, providing additional processing power immediately in a cost-effective manner.

 Big Data Lift

-Sometimes organizations have a need for a big data lift from one system to another which may require hundreds of engines.
-While this could be solved by purchasing additional engines this is cost prohibitive for a one-time or infrequent activity.
+Sometimes organizations need a big data lift from one system to another, which may require hundreds of engines.
+While this could be solved by purchasing additional engines, this is cost-prohibitive for a one-time or infrequent activity.
 Instead, purchasing Engine credits allows you to start as many CPU-usage Engines as needed.

 FME Flow Apps

-Flow Apps provide a method of self-serve to end users to upload or download data.
-If an app is intended to return a result of some kind a quick turnaround is important.
-However, if all of your Engines are occupied, or there are a number of queued jobs the end user will have to wait.
+Flow Apps provide end users with a self-serve method to upload or download data.
+If an app is intended to return a result, a quick turnaround is important.
+However, if all your Engines are occupied or there are many queued jobs, the end user will have to wait.

-This may become increasingly challenging if the Flow App grows in popularity.
-By launching CPU-Usage Engines that are dedicated to processing Flow App requests you can better manage the load and remove any potential wait time.
+This may become increasingly challenging as the Flow App gains popularity.
+By launching CPU-Usage Engines dedicated to processing Flow App requests, you can better manage load and eliminate potential wait time.
 All whilst ensuring you are optimizing your Standard Engine usage.

 IoT/Data Streaming

-If you have a workspace monitoring a streaming service, a dedicated engine is required for this to be run continuously ready to receive incoming traffic.
-However, it’s likely that there will be quiet periods where this workspace may not be processing anything but simply waiting to receive new data.
+If you have a workspace monitoring a streaming service, a dedicated engine is required to run continuously, ready to receive incoming traffic.
+However, it’s likely there will be quiet periods when this workspace isn't processing anything but is simply waiting to receive new data.

-Making use of CPU-Usage Engines provides a cost-effective solution to monitor this service even during periods of low activity.
+Using CPU-Usage Engines provides a cost-effective solution for monitoring this service even during periods of low activity.

 CPU-Usage Engine FAQs